eugenesay0511/course-tracker-fe/README.md

 ### 2. Global State Management (`src/context/CourseProgressContext.tsx`)

-The app uses React Context to hold its global state, allowing all components to access the user's data without "prop drilling".
-The state includes:
+The app uses React Context to hold its global state.
+The state is optimized to prevent unnecessary re-renders and includes:

 - **`courseData`**: The generated nested array of Chapters and Videos.
-- **`progress`**: A dictionary tracking the `currentTime`, `duration`, and `completed` status of every video ID.
+- **`progress`**: A dictionary tracking the `currentTime`, `duration`, `completed` status, `bookmarks`, and `dailyWatchLog`.
 - **`rootHandle`**: The browser's active security permission object (`FileSystemDirectoryHandle`) that allows reading the course folder.

 ### 3. Data Persistence (`localStorage` & `IndexedDB`)

 To ensure you never lose your progress when you close the tab:

-- **Watch Progress**: The `progress` and `courseData` objects are serialized into standard strings and saved in `localStorage`.
+- **Watch Progress & Settings**: The `progress` and `courseData` objects are serialized and saved in `localStorage`.
-- **Security Permissions**: The browser's `rootHandle` is a complex object that cannot be saved as text.
-Instead, it is saved in **IndexedDB** (`src/utils/idb.ts`), a powerful browser-native database.
+- **Security Permissions**: The browser's `rootHandle` is saved in **IndexedDB** (`src/utils/idb.ts`).
+This allows the app to remember the folder across sessions.

 ### 4. Local File Playback (`src/pages/CoursePlayer.tsx`)

-Running a website on the internet (like Vercel) while trying to play a video file on your `C:/` drive is usually blocked by strict browser security rules (CORS / Mixed Content).
-To solve this:
+Playing local files from a web context is usually blocked by security rules.
+WatchFlow solves this:

-- When you select a folder, the App gets a `FileSystemDirectoryHandle`.
-- The `CoursePlayer` uses this handle to locate the specific `.mp4` file and creates a **Temporary Web URL** (`blob:http://...`) using `URL.createObjectURL(file)`.
-This creates a secure sandbox link the `<video>` tag can legally play.
+- **Blob URLs**: When you select a folder, the App gets a `FileSystemDirectoryHandle`.
+The `CoursePlayer` uses this to create **Temporary Web URLs** (`blob:http://...`) using `URL.createObjectURL(file)`.
-- **The "Restore Access" Catch**: For security, browsers wipe file permissions when you refresh the page.
-However, because we saved the handle in IndexedDB, the app remembers the folder.
-It will show a "Restore Access" overlay.
-When the user clicks the button, the app asks the browser to renew the permission with a single click, instantly unlocking the videos again.

-_(Fallback)_: If running on a local Vite server (`npm run dev`), the app can fallback to requesting files directly through Vite's `/@fs/C:/...` proxy structure.
+- **Permission Restoration**: Browsers wipe file permissions on refresh.
+WatchFlow detects this and shows a "Restore Access" overlay, allowing you to re-grant permission with a single click.
+- **Prefetching**: The player automatically prefetches the next and previous video blobs for instant, gapless navigation.

 ## 🛠️ Setup & Installation